marfegte/iptvpainel/README.md

 ## Monitor Servers & Streams

-If you want to monitor your own servers and streams, and get the **CPU** and **RAM** info of them, you should add server by menu  **IPTV Moinitor->Monitor Configuration->Monitored Servers** first.
+If you want to monitor your own servers and streams, and get the **CPU** and **RAM** info of them, you should add your servers by menu  **IPTV Moinitor->Monitor Configuration->Monitored Servers** first.
 And the streams also need to be imported to db by yourself(**IPTV Moinitor->Monitor Configuration->Monitored Streams**).
 Then, you should deploy [IPTVAgent](https://github.com/AlexanderJLiu/IPTVAgent) which can upload the realtime info to db on your server, and use [IPTVStreaming](https://github.com/AlexanderJLiu/IPTVStreaming) to stream your sources.

 ## Screenshots
 * **Login page**